robelsadi/robelsadi/README.md

 ### 👨🏻‍💻 Professional Profile

-I'm an AI Engineer passionate about building production-ready AI systems, specializing in 2D/3D computer vision, generative AI and MLOps.
-I love turning research ideas into practical products that solve real-world problems.
+I’m an early-career Computer Science researcher fascinated by Robotics, AI, and intelligent control systems.
+I love exploring how machines learn, move, and make decisions in dynamic environments.
+My main focus is on underactuated robotic systems, intelligent path planning, and learning-based control to create autonomous systems that are adaptive, efficient, and safe in real-world environments.

-**Current focus:** 3D computer vision and generative systems.
+**Current focus:** Building my skills in dynamic modeling, control theory, and machine learning while working on hands-on projects in PID control, motion planning, and reinforcement learning.

 ---